linode/docs/docs/products/compute/compute-instances/guides/set-up-and-secure/index.md

     203.0.113.10 example-hostname.example.com example-hostname
     ```

-1. Add a line for your ompute Instance's IPv6 address.
+1. Add a line for your Compute Instance's IPv6 address.
 Applications requiring IPv6 will not work without this entry:

     ```file {title="/etc/hosts"}
     127.0.0.1 localhost.localdomain localhost